SECUREA1/CHAINES.IO-CHAT/README.md

 the database along with the original filename and MIME type so the full post and its metadata are available to other users and when reloading the chat.

+### Captions

+Video broadcasts and uploads now include a **CC** button by default.
+Users can customize caption appearance with adjustable fonts and colors to suit personal readability preferences.
+Caption tracks ship in multiple languages including English, Portuguese/English bilingual, Korean, and Arabic/English bilingual for improved accuracy.

 ### File-type backups

 Run `python backup.py` to copy repository files into the `backups/` directory.